1. Output information

 For information regarding conditions of access to data, please refer to the following links:

-In addition to this Quality and Methodology Information, basic quality information relevant to each release is available in the quality and methodology section of the relevant statistical bulletin.
+In addition to this Quality and Methodology Information, basic quality information relevant to each release is available in the Data sources and quality section of the relevant statistical bulletin.

 Timeliness and punctuality